-This is a list (as of October 26, 2021) of special articles passed by Norwich voters that support childcare initiatives directly or indirectly.
+This is a list of special articles passed by Norwich voters that support childcare initiatives directly or indirectly at the 2021 Town meeting.
 The information is taken from the Town Report of Norwich, Vermont, Fiscal Year 2020, pages I-6 and I-7.